New Patient Q&A Skip to Content

 Arkansas Fertility & Gynecology Associates 9101 Kanis Rd, Suite 300 Little Rock, AR, 72205

 This should include notes from any office visits with your physician, lab results, x-ray results and operative reports from any gynecology related surgery.
 A written authorization to release your records is usually required.
 If you have had prior surgery, you should contact the medical records department of the hospital where the surgery was performed and request a copy of the operative report be sent to our office.
-If your husband has had any fertility evaluation including a semen analysis, these records should also be requested.
+If your spouse/partner has had any fertility evaluation including a semen analysis, these records should also be requested.
 If you have any of these records in your possession, please bring them with you to your appointment.

 Q: Do I need to fill out any paperwork before my appointment